Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Likelihood modeling

 $x$ and $x'$ refer to two different sets of parameters. $k_\mathrm{exp}(x,x')$ is the commonly used squared exponential kernel. $k_{3/2}(x,x')$ is the Matern class kernel. $k_\mathrm{white}(x,x')$ is what is known as a white kernel, which accounts for uncertainties on the input parameters.
 We have also tested other kernel combinations, including ones used in existing cosmological emulators, and we found our kernel combination to yield the smallest out-sample errors given our training sets.

-We build a separate Kronecker GP for each ($r_p, \pi$) bin in our data vector (see Figure~\ref{fig:xi_boss}).
+We build a separate Kronecker GP for each ($r_p, \pi$) bin in our data vector (see Figure~\ref{fig:xi_boss}), i.e. our final emulator model consists of $N_\mathrm{bin}$ number of independent emulators.
 To optimize the values of our hyperparameters, we maximize the likelihood of each of our GP models with respect to our training data.
 We perform this operation using \texttt{GPy}'s \texttt{optimize\_restarts} routine, executing the optimization 5 times from random initialization and selecting the set with the highest likelihood.
 We also test different optimizer choices and found the TNC optimizer to be the most consistent in converging within a fixed time allocation.

 To summarize, our fiducial analysis uses 2550 HOD parameter combinations at 85 different cosmologies as the emulator training set.
 The emulator parameter basis include the 8 cosmological parameters varied in the \textsc{AbacusSummit} cosmology grid ($\omega_b$, $\omega_\mathrm{cdm}$, $\sigma_8$, $n_s$, $\alpha_s$, $N_\mathrm{eff}$, $w_0$, and $w_a$), and 9 HOD parameters ($\log_{10}M_\mathrm{cut}$, $\log_{10}M_1$, $\sigma$, $\alpha$, $\kappa$, $\alpha_\mathrm{vel, c}$, $\alpha_\mathrm{vel, s}$, $B_\mathrm{cent}$, $B_\mathrm{sat}$).
 We summarize the full parameter basis in Table~\ref{tab:parameters}.
 The emulator adopts the Kronecker GP model and is independently trained for each data vector bin.